flet-dev/website/blog/2024-03-06-flet-fastapi-and-async-api-improvements.md

 TBD

-Flet 0.21.0 has breaking changes.
-Upgrade to Flet 0.21.0, test your apps and let us know what you think by joining [Flet Discord server](https://discord.gg/dzWXP8SHG8) or creating a new thread on [Flet GitHub discussions](https://github.com/flet-dev/flet/discussions).
+Flet 0.21.0 release has some breaking changes.
+Upgrade to it, test your apps and let us know how it worked for you.
+Join [Flet Discord server](https://discord.gg/dzWXP8SHG8) or create a new thread on [Flet GitHub discussions](https://github.com/flet-dev/flet/discussions).

 Enjoy!